alirezamirsepassi/lmao/README.md

 # lmao
-Laravel Magento Application OAuth package
+Laravel Magento Admin OAuth package

 ## What is this even?
 This is my Laravel package.
 I created it because I got really frustrated at Magento OAuthentication for Magento 1 webshops.